 The importance of research paper abstract cannot be emphasized enough.

 - They are used by online databases to index large research works.
 Therefore, critical keywords must be used.

 - Editors and reviewers read an abstract to decide whether an article is worth considering for publication.

 - Readers use an abstract to decide whether the research is relevant to them.

-Therefore, care should be taken to write a succinct and appealing synopsis of your research.
-There are two ways to write an abstract: structured and unstructured.
+A good research paper abstract is a concise and appealing synopsis of your research.
+There are two ways to write an abstract: structured and unstructured research abstracts.
 The author guidelines of the journal you are submitting your research to will tell you the format they require.